 Are you preparing for the Pediatric Cardiology Board Exam?
-It can be overwhelming to get started.
 A great way to identify personal weaknesses is to take practice questions.
 Start with these five Pediatric Cardiology board review questions to get you started.

 How’d you do?
 Whether you struggled through or found it to be a breeze, you’ll need to keep practicing to do your best.

 The Pediatric Cardiology Board Exam lasts for half a day and features only multiple choice questions.
 According to the American Board of Pediatrics Pediatric Cardiology Content Outline, the exam features the following topics:

 - Cardiovascular Examination, Principles, and Application of Cardiac Diagnostics (9%)

 - Office-Based Cardiac Problems (7%)

 - Single Ventricular Lesions (6%)

 - Congenital Abnormalities of the Great Arteries and Aorta (5%)

 - Systemic and Pulmonary Venous Abnormalities and Situs Abnormalities (4%)

 - Disorders of the Myocardium, Pericardium, Endocardium, and Vasculature (4%)